News

 Dr. Pierce’s heroic efforts to turn a hands-on lab into a virtual learning experience were highly successful.Zetian Mi receives CoE Rexford E. Hall Innovation Excellence Award

-Prof. Mi has launched two startup companies to promote his pioneering research in artificial photosynthesis and GaN nanoLEDs for applications in sustainable energy, displays and disinfection.BBC: December 11, 2023
+Prof. Mi has launched two startup companies to promote his pioneering research in artificial photosynthesis and GaN nanoLEDs for applications in sustainable energy, displays and disinfection.Why the world’s most powerful lasers could unlock secrets of the cosmos

 In this piece on how laser systems are helping scientists probe the fabric of the Universe, the BBC features U-M’s ZEUS, the most powerful laser system in the U.S., and Prof. Karl Krushelnick, as well as Nobel Laureate and Prof. Emeritus Gérard Mourou’s acclaimed research on Chirped Pulse Amplification.New faculty member Di Liang elected IEEE Fellow